 Course Outcomes: At the end of this course, you will

-No early exams will be given and make-up exams are strongly discouraged.
+No early exams will be given and make-up exams are strongly

-Homeworks and assignments will be collected on the date indicated in class.
+on the date indicated in class.
 Late submissions will be penalized at 15% each day, and will not be allowed after 3 days of the due date.

-The Honor Code will be enforced.
+GMU Honor Code will be enforced.
 The students are supposed to work individually on the assignments/projects, unless told otherwise.
 We reserve the right to use MOSS to detect plagiarism.
 Violations of GMU Honor Code or a total score of 49 (or less) will result in an F.

-No smartphones, or recorders allowed in class.
+NO LAPTOPS, TABLETS, RECORDERS OR SMARTPHONES ALLOWED IN CLASS (STRICTLY ENFORCED!)
 Lectures cannot be recorded without special permission from the instructor

 Computer Accounts: All students should have accounts on the central Mason Unix system mason.gmu.edu (also known as osf1.gmu.edu) and on IT&E Unix cluster zeus.ite.gmu.edu (Instructions and related links are here).
 Students can work in IT&E computer labs for programming projects during the specified hours.